tuxfuxch/yarc/README.md

   * Define how long lists should be (good for large collections)
   * Reduce quality of pictures which are from the internet
   * don't show images if you don't need them
-  * get rid of things you don't need, to save prozessor time or space on the interface
+  * get rid of things you don't need, to save processor time or space on the interface

 ###The GUI